Updated May 2020 after the onset of the COVID-19 pandemic and public health emergency measures – original article How I Use Social Media.

 Dialing Up to The Well

-I was living in the country when I joined my first online group in 1998.
+In 1997, I was living in the country when I joined my first online social group and that changed everything.
 The Well is one of the oldest virtual communities in continuous operation.
 The WELL was divided into general subject areas known as “conferences”.
 These conferences reflected member interests, and included arts, health, business, regions, hobbies, spirituality, music, politics, games, software and many more.
 Many journalists frequented the conferences and used the discussions and members’ ideas for articles.

-Online Facilitation Course 2003
+Online Facilitation Courses 2000